Towards Porting Operating Systems with Program Synthesis: Synthesis with the Synthesis Engine

 If this query is UNSAT, then for any initial state, the final value in the location is uniquely determined.

-For such a location $\ell$, we then perform a series of SMT queries to identify on which universally quantified variables in the pre-condition the final value of $\ell$ depends.
-Specifically, for each variable $x$ in the pre-condition, we ask whether there exists an initial state $\sigma$ and distinct values $v_1$ and $v_2$ such that $\sigma[x \mapsto v_1]$ and $\sigma[x \mapsto v_2]$ produce two different correct values for location $\ell$:
+For such a location $\ell$, we then perform a series of SMT queries to identify on which universally quantified variables in the precondition the final value of $\ell$ depends.
+Specifically, for each variable $x$ in the precondition, we ask whether there exists an initial state $\sigma$ and distinct values $v_1$ and $v_2$ such that $\sigma[x \mapsto v_1]$ and $\sigma[x \mapsto v_2]$ produce two different correct values for location $\ell$:

 If this query is SAT, then $\ell$ depends on $x$.

 We add constraints to ensure that guessed programs exhibit these dependencies; we analyze the symbolic program to compute an assertion on control variables that ensures that variable $x$ is used in the computation of location $\ell$.\footnote{The assertion is a necessary but not sufficient condition that $x$ is used in the computation of $\ell$, i.e., our program analysis overapproximates when $x$ might be used.} Intuitively, these assertions are effective in accelerating guessing, because they enable the solver to quickly reject programs that do not exhibit the appropriate dependencies and therefore cannot possibly be correct.